firstred/postnl-api-php/docs/deliveryoptions.rst

             )
         );

-nearestlocations
+.. confval:: getNearestLocations
-    ``GetNearestLocations`` - `required`
+    :required: true

-    The `GetNearestLocations` request object.
+    The :php:class:`Firstred\\PostNL\\Entity\\Request\\GetNearestLocations` request object.
 See the API documentation for more details.

 .. _nearest locations by coordinates: